lucaslorentz/caddy-docker-proxy/README.md

 For containers, that would be the container IPs.

-Resource networks are validated and only addresses available to caddy network are returned.
-You can set **validate-network** to **false** to disable that validation
+Resource networks are validated and only addresses in caddy ingress networks are returned.
+You can override caddy ingress networks using CLI option `ingress-networks` or environment variable `CADDY_INGRESS_NETWORKS`

 Usage: `upstreams [http|https] [port]`